Generic Name: sulfamethoxazole and trimethoprim (SUL fa meth OX a zole and trye METH oh prim)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Septra DS (sulfamethoxazole and trimethoprim)?
+What should I avoid while using Septra DS?

 Call your doctor at once if you have: